MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--staff-and-training.md

 #### 500 Process

 - Dedicated system support includes strategic guidance, business analysis, training staff, and help desk support from IT.
 System support also includes members outside of IT, typically key stakeholders from other departments to inform strategy and road map.
-- Training is integrated into the organization’s learning strategy.
+- Training is integrated into the organization's learning strategy.

 #### 500 Impacts